Selecting Shoes and Socks: Advice for mature travellers

 2. Knee-high, crew or quarter-height socks

 Do you notice the difference sock length makes on your walk?
-Knee-high socks are historically the choice of walkers and hikers.
-Today manufacturing technology allows for a diversity of material and types of socks to be produced.
+Knee high socks are historically the choice of walkers and hikers.
+Manufacturing technology allows for a diversity of material and types of sock to be produced for both men and women to choose from.
 Today there are three distinct options for walkers and hikers:

-- Traditional knee-high socks, great for when extra warmth is required
+- Traditional knee high socks, great for when extra warmth is required, covering the lower leg.

 - Crew socks

 For summer walks in warm temperate or Mediterranean environments, crew or quarter-height socks are likely to be the most appropriate.
-However if you have selected any cut of walking shoe other than low cut then chafing is very likely to be a problem.
+However if you have selected any cut of walking shoe other than low cut then chafing is very likely to be a problem, creating foot problems .

 3. Sock thickness